NCAR/SOARS2017_DataWorkshops/B/ws3/contrib/README.md

-# This is an Overlap algorithrm for finding overlap between start and end times.
+# This is an overlap algorithm for finding overlap between start and end times.

 ## Problem
 We needed to find whether or not a satellite passes through a region of the orbit in the same local time over a seven month mission.